gokulnair2001/ConfettiKit/README.md

 ![Watchers](https://img.shields.io/github/watchers/gokulnair2001/ConfettiKit?label=Watch)

 ## About 📒
-ConfettiKit is a framework used to add Confetti on your iOS/iPadOS projects.
+ConfettiKit is a custom framework used to add Confetti on your iOS/iPadOS projects.
 The kit provides variety of customisations inorder to design a confetti which matches your project's UI.
 ConfettiKit makes your work of adding Confetti on your project with just one line of code.

 ## Playground 💻